 This cotton-like material protects them from harm since they’re soft-bodied bugs.

-To detect infestations, you’ll see cotton scattered on the leaves of your plant.
+To detect infestations, you’ll see cotton scattered on your plant’s leaves.

 Mealybugs reproduce fast.
 And the bigger an infestation gets, the worse off your Philodendron is going to be.

-The insects suck the sap from your plant, like most other plant pests.
+Like most other plant pests, the insects suck the sap from your plant.
 So, when an infestation is large, there’s a large number of mouths feeding on the plant.

 Stealing the sap from your plant is stealing all the nutrients and hydration the roots pick up.